Why You Should Be Taking Candid Photos

-Using a flash is a dead giveaway, if you want to go unseen, widen your aperture and raise your ISO.
-This will allow you to take well exposed photos in low light conditions, such as indoors.
+Using a flash is a dead giveaway – if you want to go unseen, widen your aperture and raise your ISO.
+You will be able to take well exposed photos in low light conditions such as indoors.

-2 – Carry your Camera Everywhere
+2 – Carry Your Camera Everywhere

 3 – Be Patient

 In the photo below, I was working on a corporate job and had my camera on the man on the right for about 10 seconds while he was looking away.
-As soon as he turned his head, I snapped the shot and got one of my best photos of the weekend.
+As soon as he turned his head, I snapped the shot, resulting in one of my best photos of the weekend.

 4- Use a Telephoto Lens